Leo-Shang/Log_Analyzer/README.md

 ## High level description of the algorithm:

-    Keep two lists named "finished_list" and "enter". "enter" keeps the record of running (not exit yet) function names and their starting time with a dirty bit detecting the existence of nested function call. "finished_list" is the list of tuples storing functions with their count and accumulated running time.
+    Keep two lists named "finished_list" and "enter":
+        "enter" keeps the record of running (not exit yet) function names and their starting time with a dirty bit detecting the existence of nested function call.
+        "finished_list" is the list of tuples storing functions with their count and accumulated running time.

     Also, the program keeps the time consumed for the nested functions, called time_inside_nested.
 Therefore,for any given function, it is either nested or not nested: